 “Vantaa Energy's seasonal heat storage is an innovative project for a better living environment, and it supports YIT’s strategic objective to reduce CO2 emissions through our operations.
 We are excited that we and AFRY were chosen to implement this project.
-The alliance model offers the best prerequisites for achieving the goals set by the client, and we are happy that our cooperation can continue even more closely in the joint alliance organisation,” says Anne Piiparinen, Head of YIT’s Infrastructure Construction Division.
+The alliance model offers the best prerequisites for achieving the goals set by the client, and we are happy that our cooperation can continue even more closely in the joint alliance organisation,” says Pasi Tolppanen, Head of Infrastructure segment at YIT.

 In an alliance, the parties to the project are responsible for the project’s planning and construction and they share the risks and benefits.
 An alliance is an open and cooperative project model in which the parties operate in a shared project organisation.

 In addition to a good team spirit, alliances are characterised by innovations which help to achieve better quality and safety as well as influence the environment and cooperation, for example.